Elcess/gatsby-starter-default/src/pages/Plotting.md

 ### Why Plotly?

 Plotly is a JavaScript package that makes interactive plots right out of the box.
 The only other package it requires is `react-plotly`, so you don't need to install a lot of packages to make it work with your web app.
-There are lots of types of plots available, from the simple to the statistical, and they can all show the underlying data when you hover over individual points.
+There are many types of plots available, from the simple to the statistical, and they can all show the underlying data when you hover over individual points.
 There are other options out there, such as the Plot function from stdlib.js.
 I found Plotly easier to work with, though, so that's the package I've chosen for this post.

 ### Installation